edjw/cool-todo-manager/scope.md

 ## I want this!
-- fix click on menu when not at bottom of window
-- Massive space at the top on narrow screen
+- Massive space at the top on narrow screen on safari
-- Add left-0 or whatever to menu only if it’s open

 ## Maybes
 - Keyboard shortcuts